Skip to content

 The SVR trap and why it exists

 Lenders love SVR customers.
 When your 2-year fix ends, the default is the lender's SVR — which might be 2-4 percentage points above current market rates for a comparable new fix.
-On a 200,000 mortgage, SVR at 7.5% vs a new fix at 4.5% is roughly 350 more per month (4,200/year).
+Take a 200,000 mortgage — the figures in these examples are illustrative, so read them in whatever currency you set above.
+At an SVR of 7.5% versus a new fix at 4.5%, that is roughly 350 more per month, about 4,200 a year.
 Multiply across millions of borrowers, and SVR becomes highly profitable for lenders — and correspondingly expensive for borrowers who don't actively remortgage.
-Never stay on SVR if you can avoid it.
-The lender benefits from your inertia; remortgaging breaks the trap.
+Borrowers who remain on SVR typically pay more than those who switch to a new fix.
+The lender benefits from inertia; remortgaging is what ends it.

 The 3-month remortgage window